Human-100/nginx-server/README.md

     ```bash
     sudo ./blockip.sh
     ```
-**This script will create a default server block in Nginx that captures all traffic accessing the server through the IP address or any domain other than the one you defined.
-It will deny access by returning a 403 Forbidden response.**
+    This script will create a default server block in Nginx that captures all traffic accessing the server through the IP address or any domain other than the one you defined.
+It will deny access by returning a 403 Forbidden response

 **Happy Hosting ;)**